joshbegley/nyt-latest/README.md

 **Dodgers buck tradition, add alternate blue jersey to road uniform rotation**\
-`The will mark the first time the Dodgers will go to the color for a road alternate look.
+`This will mark the first time the Dodgers will go to the color for a road alternate look.
 It will be the third in their rotation.`\
 https://nytimes.com/athletic/7168258/2026/04/02/los-angeles-dodgers-road-blue-uniform/

 **Cade Cunningham still out with injury, will be ineligible for NBA awards**\